Project 7: Hello CUDA

 CUDA C++

 CUDA C++ is a language that is very similar to C++.
-When compiled by nvcc
+When compiled by nvcc, CUDA can be linked with standard C++ files to create GPU-accelerated programs.

-files used by C++ and C implementation code, so C++ is easily linkable with CUDA C++.
+CUDA implementation code usually has the file extension .cu, which tells CMake that it should use nvcc to compile the code.
+CUDA headers use the standard .h files used by C++ and C implementation code, so C++ is easily linkable with CUDA C++.

 Walkthrough